 We need alumni like you

-This year, we need alumni like you to organise a project that addresses United Nations sustainable development goal three, to ensure healthy lives and promote wellbeing for all.

-• Organise a project on your own

-• work with a local organisation or charity that needs help.

-Snapshot 2 | We need alumni like you

 This year, we need alumni like you to organise a project that addresses one of the United Nations sustainable development goal.

 • Organise a project on your own

 • work with a local organisation or charity that needs help.